-The majority of time during Semester 2 will be occupied by the individual research project (a wide variety of topics are on offer).
+The majority of time during Semester 2 will be occupied by the individual lab-based research project (a wide variety of topics are on offer).
+The project provides a real flavour of how research is carried out, as the projects are all embedded in active research labs, contributing to the lab¿s research programme.
 The work will be written up as a project report, and this together with the project literature review, the experimental immunology test, and a project presentation will make up 50% of the 4th year mark.

 This is part of the Immunology Honours project.
-It takes the form of online learning activities, and discussion sessions on commonly used immunological techniques, such as ELISA, in vivo adoptive transfer, flow cytometry and cell sorting (FACS), plus lectures on experimental design, statistics, bioinformatics and computational immunology.
+It takes the form of lectures, demonstrations and discussion sessions on commonly used immunological techniques, such as ELISA, in vivo adoptive transfer, flow cytometry and cell sorting (FACS), plus lectures on experimental design, statistics, bioinformatics and computational immunology.

 Course Delivery Information

 |Academic year 2015/16, Not available to visiting students (SS1)

 Lecture Hours 15,

 Dissertation/Project Supervision Hours 250,

 Supervised Practical/Workshop/Studio Hours 21,